Skip to main content

 Warehouse / logistics40-48Shift-based40 hours

-What this means for you: The UK Working Time Regulations cap average working hours at 48 per week (unless you've opted out).
+What this means for you: The UK Working Time Regulations 1998 cap average working hours at 48 per week (unless you have opted out in writing).
 Your contract should specify your standard hours and when overtime kicks in.

 Overtime TypeTypical MultiplierWhen It Applies

-Standard overtime1.25x - 1.5xHours beyond contracted weekly hours
+Standard overtime1.25x to 1.5xHours beyond contracted weekly hours

 Weekend work1.5xSaturday shifts (some contracts)